mowito/ros2_leg_detector/README.md

 ## Acknowledgement

-This code is based upon the work of David Lu on <a href="http://wiki.ros.org/leg_detector">leg_detector</a>.
-It does fundamentally the same task, but we found this version was more capable of tracking people longer, not mismatching people and producing less false positives in cases where a grid occupancy map is not provided a priori.
-See the reference paper and the leg_tracker_benchmarks repo for more details.
+This code is a port the work of A. Leigh on <a href="https://github.com/angusleigh/leg_tracker">leg_detector</a>, for ROS2 Foxy.

 ## References